 Play with friends to extend your life and improve your odds

-When you’re facing off against up to 99 other bloodthirsty psychopaths set out on murdering you and everyone else on a remote island, you should think twice about going it alone.
-Not only does being in a team improve your chances of winning due to simple maths (you win as a team meaning there are fewer targets to take out) but they provide valuable support too.
+When you’re facing off against up to 99 other bloodthirsty psychopaths set out on murdering you and everyone else on the island, you should think twice about going it alone.
+Not only does being in a team improve your chances of winning due to simple maths (you win as a team, meaning there are fewer targets to take out) but they provide valuable support too.

-Traveling in Battlegrounds is a harrowing experience as you never know where someone could be lurking.
-I’ve been shot dead before I even knew someone could see me more times than I can count and when you’re hunkered down inside a building under fire from all angles, a little extra support is sorely needed.
+Travelling in Battlegrounds is a harrowing experience as you never know where someone could be lurking.
+I’ve been shot dead before I even knew someone could see me more times than I can count and when you’re hunkered down inside a building under fire from all angles, a little extra support goes a long way.